-At the end of the year, the district's governmental activities funds had invested \$23,887,375 (net of accumulated depreciation) in a variety of capital assets.
-During the year, the district added capital assets in computers and peripherals.
+At the end of the year, the district's governmental activities funds had invested \$23,664,769 (net of accumulated depreciation) in a variety of capital assets.
+During the year, the district added capital assets in computers and peripherals and vehicles and other.